kevhauma/AdventOfCode2020/README.md

 only keeping the trees and their position in the map

 if the Toboggan goes past the original map, it gets off set by the map width, no need for duplicating the map

+## Day 4

+data validation, using strings as keys to check which fields need checking, each field has a validation function.